Inspiring Arizona’s Youth to Help Solve the Literacy Crisis

 The evaluation also found that older students significantly improve their own literacy skills, as seen in improved standardized test scores, and the program strongly increases their feelings of social and personal responsibility.
 Research shows that service-learning positively affects student achievement and engagement.
 Not only does this stem the tide of dropouts, but it creates a generation of youth who are academically prepared for success in college and who possess a strong sense of civic responsibility.

-The literacy crisis in Arizona is relevant to all of us, and is one of the most pressing social justice issues affecting our state today.
+The literacy crisis in Arizona is relevant to all of us and is one of the most pressing social justice issues affecting our state today.
 RBBB’s solution is simple, smart and scalable.
-Since we piloted our program in the Spring 2015 with two partner schools, we have grown from serving sixty-four students that first semester to six hundred and thirty-four students in the Spring 2017 semester across thirteen partner schools.
+Since we piloted our program in Spring 2015 at Whittier Elementary School in Phoenix, we have grown from serving thirty-two students that first semester to thirty-two hundred students at the start of the Fall 2019 semester across forty partner schools and community centers.
 Our processes allow for an affordable and easy roll-out; each semester, we will continue to expand the program by one school district, recruiting and engaging additional passionate site staff each time, with a goal of reaching 6,800 students annually by 2021.

 Arizona’s literacy crisis disproportionately affects students from low-income families.
 The long-term effects of illiteracy, such as high rates of unemployment, create an intergenerational cycle of poverty.
 Therefore, RBBB targets students at schools in low-income neighborhoods.
-Currently, RBBB programs are offered at all elementary schools across the Alhambra, Avondale, Buckeye, Littleton, Osborn, Phoenix and Tolleson Elementary School Districts, as well as the Boys & Girls Club of Metro Phoenix community centers.
+Currently, RBBB programs are offered at elementary schools across the Alhambra, Avondale, Buckeye, Littleton, Osborn, Phoenix, and Union Elementary School Districts, as well as the Boys & Girls Club of Metro Phoenix community centers.

 At RBBB, we strive to be the positive social innovation that Arizona needs.